 If you have dry skin, include oil based products in your skincare routine.
 Rather than using a water based cleanser, consider oil based cleansing with Cleanse Facial Oil, which effectively removes dirt from your pores without drying out your skin.
 Follow with a good quality moisturizer that’s made specifically for dry or sensitive skin, such as Nourish Facial Oil.

 Consume a diet rich in vitamin E, a fat soluble vitamin that forms the phospholipid (fat) layer which keeps our skin cells soft and plump.
 Examples include include fatty fish (e.g. wild caught salmon, mackerel, sardines), raw seeds & nuts, sweet potato, asparagus, and avocado; and use good quality cooking oils that have a high smoke point (grass-fed ghee, coconut, avocado, sesame oil).

 Caring for dehydrated skin:

 Topically, support the absorption of moisturizers by using mild exfoliants like Matcha Buffing Grains, which gently slough away dead skin cells.
 Add humectants such as hyaluronic acid, glycerin, or honey to your skincare routine - these draw water to the epidermis, our skin’s outermost layer.
-My favorite products containing humectants include Smooth Facial Serum and Honey Healer Facial Mask.
+My favorite product for this is the Honey Healer Facial Mask.

 Addressing dryness and dehydration can seem daunting at first, but making by small changes in your diet, habits, and skincare regimen, you can prevent and manage these skin ailments effectively over time.